david-f-may/jnl/README.md

   --item ITEM           Get an item from the user for edit -l LOG, --log LOG     Add a log item to the journal --ls                  List all items
-  -n NOTE, --note NOTE  Add a note item to the journal --pg                  Add a page to an item
+  --all                 List all items by date - works only with --ls -n NOTE, --note NOTE  Add a note item to the journal --pg                  Add a page to an item
   -q QUOT, --quot QUOT  Add a quote to the journal